sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 - Note the time and memory complexity

 4. Optimize

-- Sometimes just talk brute force
+- Sometimes, just talk brute force
 - Most time here

 5. Walk through algorithm

 - Walk through before writing code
-- Make sure you know you're doing before starting to code
+- Make sure you know what you're doing before starting to code

 6. Write code

 - Might not need to actually execute code
 - They want to know your thought process
-- Make it as bug free as possible
+- Make it as bug-free as possible

 7. Verification